Analog electronics, Digital electronics, Hobby, Projects

 T=\frac{1}{f}=\frac{1}{20}=0,05s

-Period must be divided in two, because it’s necessary to calculate time conduction of two transistors.
+The period must be divided in two because it’s necessary to calculate the time conduction of two transistors.
 T1 and T2 are periods of T1 and T2 transistors respectively.

 T=T1+T2